Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

         1. (`ncn#`) Power off the node.

             > `read -s` is used to prevent the password from being written to the screen or the shell history.
+            >
+            > In the example commands below, be sure to replace `<node>` with the name of the node being rebooted.
+For example, `ncn-s002`.

             ```bash
             USERNAME=root